meeramenon07/100-days-of-code/log.md

 ⌨️ (3:00:18) 121.
 Use Destructuring Assignment to Assign Variables from Nested Objects ⌨️ (3:01:55) 122.
 Use Destructuring Assignment to Assign Variables from Arrays ⌨️ (3:03:40) 123.
 Use Destructuring Assignment with the Rest Operator to Reassign Array

+Day 25, April 25, 2019
+Today's progress: watching the javascript video part 2 on ES6 covering the following topics today:
+⌨️ (3:05:05) 124.
+Use Destructuring Assignment to Pass an Object as a Function's ⌨️ (3:06:39) 125.
+Create Strings using Template Literals